-The boundary of Wickham Bishops for the purpose of planning additional dwellings has been established by the Maldon District Local Development Plan (LDP).
-The Strategic Housing Land Availability Assessment (SHLAA) is one of several technical reports and background documents that underpin the LDP (approved July 2017).
-The SHLAA identifies sites for 256 potential dwellings within the parish of Wickham Bishops but all of these are considered to be 'subject to policy.'
-In order for these sites to come forward for development there would need to be a change in development plan policy through either the Maldon District Local Development Plan or the Wickham Bishops Neighbourhood Plan^{7,8,9}.
+The boundary of Wickham Bishops for the purpose of planning additional dwellings has been established by the Strategic Housing Land Availability Assessment (SHLAA).
+The SHLAA is one of several technical reports and background documents that underpin the Maldon District Local Development Plan (Accepted July 2017).
+The SHLAA identifies the 256 potential dwellings on sites within the parish of Wickham Bishops but all of these are considered to be 'subject to policy' such that, to deliver this additional housing stock, there would need to be a change in development plan policy through either the Maldon Local Development Plan or the Wickham Bishops Neighbourhood Plan^{7,8,9}.

 The population of Wickham Bishops is largely stable, with 39% of residents responding to the Residents' Survey (2018) being resident for 25 or more years and 47% of the respondents being 65+ years of age.
 The gender profile of respondents was 44% male: 56% female.
 94% of respondents want to retain the open countryside bordering the village to prevent merging with other settlements.
-The features which residents value highly and wish to retain within their parish include: Village feel and community spirit, Open green spaces and wooded areas, Size of village (no more housing developments / restrict new housing developments), Village amenities such as pub, post office, village hall, playing fields and shop, Village services such as bus, doctors and primary school, Not having street lights, Maintenance of footpaths through village and countryside.
+The features which residents value highly and wish to retain within their parish include: Village feel and community spirit, Open green spaces and wooded areas, Size of village (no more housing developments / restrict new housing developments), Village amenities such as pub, post office, village hall, playing fields and shop, Village services such as bus, doctors and primary school.
+Not having street lights, Maintenance of footpaths through village and countryside.